 - suing (meant using)

-Unlike the main dictionary, the words you place in this exclude dictionary prompt the Microsoft Word spellchecker.
+Unlike the main dictionary, theyou place in this exclude dictionary prompt the .
 The idea is you’ll look at the flagged word, put it in context, and catch a potential mistake.
 The file does not update with new software versions.

 How to Find the Word Exclude Dictionary